Tomomi-Suwa/NLP-Contribute/README.md

 Step 7: Attach CE to Catalog_sightins<br />
 Step 8: Attach Taxonomy to Catalog_sightins<br />
 Step 9: Double check to make sure that Taxnomy was attached correctly<br />
+Issue: Double checking taxonomy names - need to figure out how to compare genus and epithet, after removing author's name